14 Best agile project management tools for project managers

 Wrike

 Although Wrike is up to date with its releases and enhancements, its mobile versions get a bit of a lag in the process.
-This might frustrate you if you expect to see changes on your mobile devices at the same time as they happen on your desktop.
+This might frustrate you if you expect to see changes on your mobile devices simultaneously as they happen on your desktop.

 Features

-• Customizable workflows allow teams to flexibly adjust processes, improving agility.
+• Customizable workflows allow teams to adjust processes, improving agility flexibly.

 • For project planning and execution, interactive Gantt charts offer flexibility and visual clarity.